-Megan Reiser is a newly tenured instructor at Green River College, teaching Communication Studies.
+Megan Reiser is a newly tenured instructor at Green River College, teaching communication studies.
 She has been a Gator for six years now and is very excited to take her teaching down under!
-Megan currently teaches Intercultural Communication, Persuasion and Propaganda, Interpersonal Communication, and Public Speaking.
-She is also working on developing Advanced Interpersonal Communication: Modern Love.
-While Megan loves taching in the classroom, she is also passionate about students with personal tutoring at the Public Speaking Center where she acts as a coach and Director.
+Megan currently teaches Intercultural Communication, Persuasion and Propaganda, Interpersonal Communication, and Public Speaking She is also working on developing Advanced Interpersonal Communication: Modern Love.
+While Megan loves teaching in the classroom, she is also passionate about students with personal tutoring at the Public Speaking Center where she acts as a coach and director.

 Megan has a huge passion for travel.
-She graduated from the University of Washington in 2008 getting her Pachelor of Arts in Communication, with a minor in Law, Societies, and Justice.
-While at UW she participated in the Rome Study Abroad Program for three months.
-She knows firsthand the anxiety and culture shock that comes with studying abroad--but she also knows the benefits outweigh the nerves!
+She graduated from the University of Washington in 2008 getting her Bachelor of Arts in Communication, with a minor in Law, Societies, and Justice.
+While at UW, she participated in the Rome Study Abroad Program for three months She knows firsthand the anxiety and culture shock that comes with studying abroad--but she also knows the benefits outweigh the nerves.
 After UW, Megan attended graduate school at Washinton State University (she's still a Husky!), receiving her Master of Arts in Communication with a focus on political campaigns in 2010.
-Since graduating, Megan has been traveling to Arusha, Tanzania the past three summers for leisure and volunteering at Blessed Orphanage.
-Megan works with over 30 children providing food, shelter, school supplies, and medical supplies.
+Since graduating, Megan has been traveling to Arusha, Tanzania for the past three summers for leisure and volunteering at Blessed Orphanage Megan works with over 30 children providing food, shelter, school supplies, and medical supplies.

 There will be pre-arranged fully inclusive tours during your stay, which may include: